frconor-ebook/meditations/_posts/2025-03-28-the-anniversary-of-the-ordination-of-st-josemaria.md

 ---
 layout: homily
-title: "Anniversary of the Ordination of St. Josemaría Escrivá"
+title: "The Anniversary of the Ordination of St. Josemaría"
 ---

 By Fr.
 Conor Donnelly